 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 The physical exam, combined with all of your test results, will help to determine the type and stage of cancer you have.
 Staging is used to guide your treatment plan.
 Like other cancers, soft tissue sarcoma is staged from I-IV.
 Stage I is a very localized cancer, while stage IV indicates a spread to other parts of the body.

 Treatment depends on the stage of the cancer as well as the type.

 Surgery requires removal of the cancerous tumor and nearby tissue, and possibly nearby lymph nodes.

 Chemotherapy is the use of drugs to kill cancer cells.
 Chemotherapy may be given in many forms, including: pill, injection, or by catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
-Chemotherapy is generally reserved for only certain types of sarcomas, such as where chemotherapy is a standard offer and contributes significantly to cure or when the treatment is designed to slow the pace of the disease but is not considered a cure.
+Chemotherapy is generally reserved for only certain types of sarcomas.
+In some cancers, it may be used as treatment that leads to a cure.
+In other types, it may be used to slow the spread of cancer and ease symptoms without leading to a cure.

-There are no guidelines for preventing soft tissue sarcoma because the exact cause is unknown.
+There are no current guidelines for preventing soft tissue sarcoma because the exact cause is unknown.

 American Cancer Society

 General information about adult soft tissue sarcoma.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/soft-tissue-sarcoma/patient/adult-soft-tissue-treatment-pdq.
 Updated May 15, 2017.
 Accessed October 9, 2017.

 Soft tissue sarcoma.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/soft-tissue-sarcoma.html.
 Accessed October 9, 2017.